Come visit me Gail! I have tea and custard! You like custard? Please please please?

 First of all, Gentle Reader, it’s so very kind of you to think of me and to want to see me in person.
 I would, I promise, genuinely love to meet all of you.
 I adore my readers and have been charmed any time I had the opportunity to meet any of you face-to-face.
 I’m a particular fan of tweet-ups and kaffeklutches, as I feel I really get a chance to know you best at small impromptu gatherings.

-That said, these days, whether I visit a convention, city, country, or bookstore rides on many factors.
+That said, these days, whether I visit a convention, city, country, school, library or bookstore rides on many factors.

 1. Have I been to that area within the last few years?